severo/awesome-parquet/README.md

 - [duckdb-python](https://duckdb.org/docs/stable/clients/python/overview) - DuckDB Python client.
 - [pyarrow](https://arrow.apache.org/docs/python/parquet.html) - A Python API for functionality provided by the Arrow C++ libraries, along with tools for Arrow integration and interoperability with Pandas, NumPy, and other software in the Python ecosystem.
 - [pylibcudf](https://docs.rapids.ai/api/cudf/stable/pylibcudf/) - A lightweight Cython interface to libcudf that provides near-zero overhead for GPU-accelerated data processing in Python.
 - [fastparquet](https://github.com/dask/fastparquet/) - A Python implementation of the Parquet columnar file format.
+- [Datanomy](https://github.com/raulcd/datanomy) - Terminal-based tool for inspecting and understanding data files.

 ### R